ultragorira/ultragorira.github.io/_posts/2023-04-12-UNET_Implementation_and_SAM_Exploration.md

 Segment Anything Model was introduced just few days ago by Facebook.
 The model is available on [GitHub](https://github.com/facebookresearch/segment-anything#model-checkpoints) and after trying the online demo I had to give a better look at its capabilities as the results are just amazing.
 The first thing that I asked myself while trying SAM out was "is this the GPT of Image Segmentation?".

 SAM’s architecture consists of an image encoder, a prompt encoder, and a mask decoder.
 SAM is built on the Vision Transformer architecture.
-To use SAM locally is very simple and the GitHub repo has very detail instructions on how to use it so I will not list the same information here.
+To use SAM locally is very simple and the GitHub repo has very detailed instructions on how to use it so I will not list the same information here.
 Below are some examples I ran locally.

 ## SAM Examples